Bora Bora: A Unique Family Beach Vacation

 Hit the Beach

 This one, of course, is a no-brainer.
-Bora Bora has some of the nicest beaches in the world.
+French Polynesia has some of the nicest beaches in the world and this island is no exception.
 The waves aren’t rough and it was pretty easy to find a nice spot where the kids could swim or build sandcastles.

 At night, we took pre-bedtime trips to the beach for some stunning stargazing.